In-Person Instruction Policies/Procedures

 The following is a detailed list and description of updated policies and procedures that are being put into place at Saint Paschal Baylon School to adhere to the most recent guidelines issued by state and local county public health officials, as well as those put forth by the Archdiocese of Los Angeles Department of Catholic Schools (DCS).
 Due to the fluidity of the pandemic situation, this is a living document.
 These policies and procedures will continually be assessed in action and modified as needed.
-Upon their return, teachers and staff will be trained on all our new procedures, as well as recognizing symptoms of student illness.

 As with before, we will continue to have increased ventilation, including the ion generator purifiers throughout the school and the MERV 13 filters in all our HVAC systems.

 Students and staff must still remain home when they are sick and displaying any potential symptoms for COVID as outlined by the CDC, or with a temperature equal to or greater than 99.5 degrees.
 If students or staff begin showing symptoms while at school, they will be sent home as well.
 Staff members and students with symptoms of COVID-19 infection are not to return for in-person instruction until they have met CDPH criteria to return to school for those with symptoms:Cleaning & Disinfecting

 - At least 24 hours have passed since resolution of fever without the use of fever-reducing medications; and